-If you take a book dealing with requirements management, you will usually be told how to do requirements management in a simple project starting from the scratch.
+If you take a book dealing with requirements management, you will usually be told how to do requirements management in a simple project starting from scratch.

 What you will not find that often is a description of how to behave if you join a project which is already ongoing and which already faces some challenges.
 The goal of this blog post is to give you some ideas of what can be done to deal with requirements in flawed projects.